What is the best nbn modem on the market?

 When it comes to picking your nbn™ modem there are a number of things to consider.

-For example, nbn™ modems come with various download speeds, ranging from 12 Mbps, 25 Mbps, 50 Mbps, and 100 Mbps.
+For example, nbn™ modems come with various download speeds.
 The baseline speed will be ok for most customers, but if you’re a regular streamer of services like Netflix or Stan, then you’ll want to consider one of the faster alternatives.

 The other thing to be aware of with your nbn™ modem is its compatibility.
 Depending on your location and the nbn™ technology used to access the network, your modem choice could be affected.

-With that being said, there are a number of nbn™ ready routers which will satisfy your needs.
+With that being said, there are a number of nbn™ ready routers that will satisfy your needs.
 Here are five…

 It’s able to deliver fast Wifi speeds has the capability of quick data-sharing and can support the connection of multiple devices on 2.4GHz and 5GHz at the same time.
 This modem is especially good for small businesses because of its data efficiency.